MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-keyword-queries-and-search-conditions.md

 # Keyword queries and search conditions for eDiscovery

-This article describes the available properties that can be used to find content across email and chat in Exchange Online and documents and files stored on SharePoint and OneDrive for Business using the eDiscovery search tools in the Microsoft Purview compliance portal.
+This article describes the properties available to help find content across email and chat in Exchange Online and documents and files stored on SharePoint and OneDrive for Business using the eDiscovery search tools in the Microsoft Purview compliance portal.

 This includes Content search, Microsoft Purview eDiscovery (Standard), and Microsoft Purview eDiscovery (Premium) (eDiscovery searches in eDiscovery (Premium) are called *collections*).
 You can also use the **\*-ComplianceSearch** cmdlets in [Security & Compliance PowerShell](/powershell/exchange/scc-powershell) to search for these properties.